NewsPanda-WWF-CMU/weekly-pipeline/README.md

 ## Setup Google Drive Authentication
 In order for `src/google_drive_uploader.py` to work properly, you will need to set up authentication for Google Drive.
 You will need `client_secrets.json`, `credentials.json`, and `settings.yaml` in your project directory.
 More detailed instructions can be found [here](https://github.com/sedrickkeh/cheat-sheet/tree/master/pydrive).

+## Parviesh Split Up Script (Due to Parviesh Server Issues)

+This script, `src/parivesh_combine_csv.py`, automates the process of downloading, processing, and combining CSV files from the Parivesh website.
+This is due to the fact that `src/parivesh_downloader.py` does not work (takes a long long time without any downloads).

+### Prerequisites

+Before running the script, ensure that the following prerequisites are met:

+- Python 3.6 or higher is installed.
+- Required Python packages are installed.
+These include pandas, selenium, and others that might be used in the script. (these should be in requirements.txt)
+- Appropriate WebDriver (ChromeDriver or GeckoDriver) for Selenium is downloaded and placed in a known directory.

+### Script Parameters

+- `--currdate``: Specifies the current date.
+Defaults to today's date if not specified.
+- `--browser``: Type of browser to use (chrome or firefox).
+Default is chrome.
+- `--driver_path``: Path to the WebDriver executable (ChromeDriver or GeckoDriver).
+- `--download_path``: Directory where files will be downloaded.
+Default is the current directory (Might have to change some of the code to change this from the default so would recommend running with the default values).

+### Notes
+- The script will automatically handle checkpoints, so in case of failure, it can resume from the last processed region.
+- After successful execution, the script will clean up all intermediate files, leaving only the final combined CSV file.